 The primary sources of chloride into Reaches 5 and 6 of the river are discharges from the Saugus and Valencia Water Reclamation Plants, contributing roughly 70 percent of the load.
 Other NPDES dischargers, including those covered under this General Permit, are considered minor contributors of chloride to the Upper Santa Clara River.
 Therefore, construction stormwater dischargers are considered Responsible Dischargers for this TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Responsible Dischargers have been assigned a waste load allocation (WLA) of 100 mg/L as 3-month rolling average.
+The Responsible Dischargers have been assigned a waste load allocation of 100 mg/L as 3-month rolling average.
 Compliance with the 3-month rolling average is currently beyond the scope of the monitoring and sampling requirements of this General Permit.
 A requirement to calculate a 3-month rolling average would put an undue burden on the Responsible Dischargers.
-Therefore, the rolling average limit will be translated into a numeric action level (NAL) of 100 mg/L, to be met at the construction discharge location(s), as shown in Table 14 below.
-Translating the 3-month rolling average limit into an NAL with the same concentration ensures that the limit is stringent enough to achieve the surface water quality objectives.
+Therefore, the rolling average limit will be translated into a numeric action level of 100 mg/L, to be met at the construction discharge location(s), as shown in Table 14 below.
+Translating the 3-month rolling average limit into a numeric action level with the same concentration ensures that the limit is stringent enough to achieve the surface water quality objectives.

-Table 14 – Upper Santa Clara River Chloride WLA Translation
+Table 14 – Upper Santa Clara River Chloride Waste Load Allocation Translation